dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/capture-vision-router/settings.md

 `[in] templateName`: The name of the template that you want to output.

 `[in] file`: The file path and name that you want to save the template.

+`[in] includeDefaultValues`: A boolean value that indicates whether to include default values in the output.

 **Exception**